The manifold absolute pressure (MAP) sensor can be accurately tested with a multimeter and a vacuum pump and in this article I'll show you how.

 - Once the MAP sensor gets power and Ground, it now starts to measure the amount of vacuum the engine is producing.

-- With both the MAP sensor signal info and crank sensor signal info, the PCM now calculates the approximate amount of air entering the engine and:
+- With both the MAP sensor signal info and crank sensor signal info, the PCM now calculates the approximate amount of air entering the engine.
+It also:

 Since the MAP sensor plays such a critical role in the performance and efficient operation of the engine in your pickup (van, SUV), when it goes bad, your vehicle is gonna' be in a world of hurt.